-THE ROLE OF GOVERNORS
+5. THE ROLE OF GOVERNORS

-The governors will liaise with the Head over all anti-bullying strategies, and be made aware of individual cases where appropriate.
+The governors will liaise with the Head over all anti-bullying strategies, and a behaviour report is submitted termly to governors.
 The governing body will discuss, review and endorse agreed strategies and will discuss the Head's report on the working of this policy.
 The governors will liaise with the Head to arrange for a regular programme of staff development, which will include child protection and anti-bullying strategies.
 This will include training for all staff.

-THE ROLE OF STAFF (duties)
+6. THE ROLE OF STAFF (duties)

-The Head
+6.1 The Head

-The Head has a legal duty under the School Standards and Framework Act 1998 to draw up procedures to prevent bullying amongst pupils.
+The Head has a legal duty under the School Standards and Framework Act 1998 and the Education Act 2002 to draw up procedures to prevent bullying amongst pupils.
 The Head will:

-- 1. ensure that all staff have an opportunity of discussing strategies; and - review them regularly; - 3. determine the strategies and procedures;
+- 1. ensure that all staff have an opportunity of discussing strategies; and - 2. review them regularly; - 3. determine the strategies and procedures;

-- 4. discuss development of the strategies with the Senior Management Team; - 5. ensure appropriate training is available; - 6. ensure that the procedures are brought to the attention of all staff, volunteers, parents and pupils; and report to the governing body.
+4. discuss development of the strategies with the Senior Leadership Team and Behaviour Leads;

+5. ensure appropriate training is available;

+6. ensure that the procedures are brought to the attention of all staff, volunteers, parents and pupils; and report to the governing body.

-The Deputy Head/ Phase Leads / Leader of Rights and Responsibilities SIP Team will:
+6.2 The Deputy Head/ Phase Leads / Behaviour Leads will:

-- 1. be responsible for the day-to-day management of the policy and systems; - 2. ensure that there are positive strategies and procedures in place to help both the bullied and bullies; - keep the Head informed of incidents; - 4. refer and liaise with inter agency working groups if necessary; - 5. arrange relevant pupil training with the Head, determine how best to involve parents in the solution of individual problems; and - 6. ensure accurate record keeping.
+1. be responsible for the day-to-day management of the policy and systems;

+2. ensure that there are positive strategies and procedures in place to help both the bullied and bullies;

+3. keep the Head informed of incidents;

+4. refer and liaise with inter agency working groups if necessary;

+5. arrange relevant pupil training with the Head, determine how best to involve parents in the solution of individual problems; and

-Phase leaders will:
+6. ensure accurate record keeping.

-- 1. be responsible for ensuring that the school's positive strategies are put into practice; and know the school's procedure and deal with any incidents that are reported. - 2. be responsible for liaising with the Head of Pastoral Care over all incidents involving pupils in their class; be involved in any agreed strategy to achieve a solution; and teach the anti-bullying programme in the PSHE and Citizenship lessons.
+7. be responsible for ensuring that the school's positive strategies are put into practice; and know the school's procedure and deal with any incidents that are reported.

+8. liaise with Pastoral Team as appropriate

-All Staff and volunteers will:
+6.3 All Staff and volunteers will: